Skip to main content

 Government Shutdown FAQs

-As your Member of Congress, I want to ensure you have the information you need regarding any potential 2025 federal government shutdown and how it might affect you.
+As your Member of Congress, I want to ensure you have the information you need regarding the 2025 federal government shutdown and how it might affect you.
 Below are some frequently asked questions about a shutdown and key information you need to know.

 What is a federal government shutdown?

-The government shuts down when Congress is unable to pass appropriations bills to fund government operations before the next fiscal year, which begins on October 1, 2025.
+The government shuts down when Congress is unable to pass appropriations bills to fund government operations before the next fiscal year, which began on October 1, 2025.

-What happens if the government shuts down?
+What happens when the government shuts down?
 Do federal employees still get paid?

-Federal employees would be either furloughed — meaning prohibited from work and unpaid — or required to work without pay.
-When the government reopens, federal employees would receive immediate back pay.
+Federal employees are either furloughed — meaning prohibited from work and unpaid — or required to work without pay.
+When the government reopens, federal employees will receive immediate back pay.
 Government contractors usually do not receive back pay after shutdowns.

 What government services continue during a shutdown?